With the Rotary Club of Albury West

 Uiver Memorial Wall

-In 1979 The Rotary Club of West Albury, many of whom were aviation enthusiasts, embarked on an ambitious project to purchase the derelict DC-2 from Bankstown, Sydney and restore it as a memorial to the Uiver Story as a part of the club’s 75th Anniversary.
+In 1979 (the 75th Anniversary of Rotary), the Rotary Club of Albury West, many of whom were aviation enthusiasts, embarked on an ambitious project to purchase the derelict DC-2 from Bankstown, Sydney and restore it as a memorial to the Uiver Story as a part of the club’s 75th Anniversary.

-The DC-2, purchased for $4,500 from Rotary’s fundraising activities, came from Sid Marshall, and was in a poor state, having been previously dismantled.
+The DC-2, purchased for $3,500 from Rotary’s fundraising activities, was in a poor state, having been previously dismantled.
 The Rotarians had actively sought to find any available DC-2 and were aware that this was the oldest surviving Douglas commercial airliner in the world and worthy of restoration to become a significant Albury monument.
-Geoff Ross and Adrian Friday made the journey to retrieve the aircraft and returned with two semi-trailer loads, making an impressive sight as the large airframe made its unceremonious way down Dean Street to be housed in a shed on the causeway.
+Geoff Ross and Adrian Friday made the journey to retrieve the aircraft and returned with two semi-trailer loads, making an impressive sight as the large airframe made its unceremonious way down Albury’s main street to be housed in a shed on the Lincoln Causeway.

-The temporary location allowed for the wings to be reattached and restoration completed over successive months.
-The wings then had to be disassembled again for its eventual relocation to Albury Airport.
-The Rotarians had arrived at a concept to display this massive aircraft on poles, as was a common trend in the ‘80’s as a way of displaying these important aircraft as prominent and permanent monuments.
-Many RSL clubs and rural communities have their own “plane on a pole” as a public monument in tribute to Australia’s Returned Soldiers.
-That the DC-2 was being used to commemorate a significant civilian event, prior to WWII, as well as being recognised for its military history, adds to its unique significance as a memorial.
+The temporary location allowed for the wings to be reattached and reassembly completed over successive months.
+The wings then had to be removed again for its relocation to Albury Airport.
+The Rotarians had arrived at a concept to display this massive aircraft on poles, a common trend in the 1980s as a way of displaying aircraft.
+Many RSL clubs and rural communities have their own ‘plane on a pole’ as a public monument in tribute to Australia’s Returned Soldiers.
+That the DC-2 was being used to commemorate a significant civilian event, prior to the Second World War, as well as being recognised for its military history, adds to its unique significance as a memorial.

 • Uiver Monument